mnemosyne-mon/mnemosyne-ruby/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

 ```ruby
 gem 'mnemosyne-ruby', '~> 1.0'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install mnemosyne

 Note: Removing support for ancient Ruby or Rails versions will not result in a new major.
 Please be extra careful when using ancient Ruby or Rails versions and updating gems.